NovaOSholder/LikeF/README.md

 # LikeF
-LikeF is a very minimal and basic PC (sort of) that runs on FlexOS
+LikeF is a first and very minimal and basic PC (sort of) that runs on FlexOS